 6) Customer satisfaction (CSAT) score

-While a little more complicated to calculate, your customer satisfaction (CSAT) score is the ultimate measure of your customer service.
+While a little more complicated to calculate, your customer satisfaction (CSAT) score is the ultimate measure of the impact your customer service is having.

 The customer satisfaction score measures how a customer feels about your store’s customer support.
 Was it quick?
 Was it low-effort?
 Was your customer service team helpful?
 It’s estimated that businesses lose $75 million every year due to poor customer service, so keeping customers satisfied is no longer optional.